lgraubner/larsgraubner.com/src/pages/up-and-running/index.md

 categories:
   - Blog
 date: 2016-10-08T09:00:52+00:00
-description: "Announcing my new blog and website!
-After years of unsatisfying approaches and several restarts I can present a result I'm happy with."
+description: Announcing my new blog and website!
+After years of unsatisfying approaches and several restarts I can present a result I'm happy with.
-title: "Up and running"
+title: Up and running
-url: /up-and-running/
 ---

 I'm proud to announce my new blog and website! 🎉 After years of unsatisfying approaches and several restarts I can present a result I'm happy with.

 To represent myself in the world wide web I always wanted to built a website for myself.
 I found this quite difficult as I'm always striving for perfection.
 A lot of approaches have been made, but at some point I always were unsure about the design or the technology used and threw it away.